duncangeere/carrington_ben/README.md

 # Loud Numbers

+This is a remix of the [Loud Numbers](http://github.com/loudnumbers/loudnumbers_norns) script for Ben Dexter-Cooley.

 Loud Numbers is a [data sonification](https://www.loudnumbers.net/sonification) script for Norns.
 It turns .csv files into melodies and control voltages.

 You can select the root note and scale with encoders 2 and 3.
 Encoder 1 selects the bpm.
 Key 2 toggles play/pause, and key 3 toggles whether the melody should loop when you reach the end of the dataset or not.